PKua007/rampack/doc/shapes.md

     ```

     [Convex hull](https://en.wikipedia.org/wiki/Convex_hull) of all geometries given by variadic arguments `*args`.
     Elements of `*args` can be both primitives and results of other geometric operations.
+The geometric center of the
+    resulting shape lies somewhere in the convex hull of geometric centers of all geometries, depending on the order
+    in which they are passed.

 * ***volume***